beamer-bridge/beamer/README.md

 ### Building documentation

-To build Raisync documentation, make sure to have [Sphinx](https://www.sphinx-doc.org) and [Graphviz](http://graphviz.org) installed.
+To build Beamer documentation, make sure to have [Sphinx](https://www.sphinx-doc.org) and [Graphviz](http://graphviz.org) installed.
 Documentation can be built by running

 ```